Trump to sign coronavirus relief executive orders Saturday to help unemployed Americans

 TRUMP SAYS CORONAVIRUS RELIEF EXECUTIVE ORDER COULD COME BY THE END OF THE WEEK 'IF DEMOCRATS CONTINUE TO HOLD RELIEF HOSTAGE'

-“We’ll see, yeah, probably we’ll get sued," Trump told reporters.
+“We’ll see, yeah, probably we’ll get sued," Trump told reporters Friday.

 House Democrats already passed their $3 trillion coronavirus relief bill in May.
 The Senate GOP last month proposed a $1 trillion plan, though didn't bring the measure to a vote as Republicans were divided on whether more aid is even needed.